abc-software-solutions-company/monorepo-template/docs/DevOps/checklist-for-deployment-web-application.md

 ---

-## 15. **Remove domain prod testing"
+## 15. \*\*Remove domain prod testing"

 - After setup production domain for customer website.
 We must remove internal or testing domain to prevent google index.

-## 16. **If website is under construction, only show under construction UI and not point domain to testing UI"
+## 16. \*\*If website is under construction, only show under construction page, and not show other pages"

-## 17. **When point domain to new IP server, we must setup HTTPS for website work properly
+## 17. \*\*When point domain to new IP server, we must setup HTTPS for website work properly

+## 18. \*\*Check robots.txt file and meta tag robots, google when deploy to stage must have disallow, noindex

 ### Notes: